 Shoes

 Shoes must be soft-soled, and have a closed-toe (no open toed shoes).
-Sneakers with laces are permitted in solid colors (white, black, navy or brown).
+Sneakers with laces are permitted in any color.
 Reflective materials or stripes are not permitted.
 Socks or hosiery are recommended.

 Grooming/Cosmetic/Fragrances/Clothing Condition